kuartis/webrtc_go/README.md

 </p>
 <br>

+### Copied Project from:
+Pion WEBRTC Project, link is as follows: <a href="https://github.com/pion/rtp">https://github.com/pion/webrtc</a>

 ### Usage
 [Go Modules](https://blog.golang.org/using-go-modules) are mandatory for using Pion WebRTC.
 So make sure you set `export GO111MODULE=on`, and explicitly specify `/v2` or `/v3` when importing.